premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2011-07-01-creative-capitalism-michael-kinsley-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2011-07-01
 title: Creative Capitalism - A Conversation with Bill Gates, Warren Buffet, and Other Economic Leaders
-date: 2011-07-01
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** Creative Capitalism: A Conversation With Bill Gates, Warren Buffet, And Other Economic Leaders